-- A Master’s degree or equivalent in a related field PLUS 5 years of post-undergraduate work experience
+- A Master’s degree or equivalent in a related field PLUS five years post-undergraduate work experience

-- A Master’s degree or equivalent in a related field PLUS 2 years of post-Master's work experience
+- A Master’s degree or equivalent in a related field PLUS two years post-Master's work experience

 The English language requirements for those who do not have a degree from a recognised university at which the language of instruction is English are:

 - an overall International English Language Testing System (IELTS) score of at least 6.5 (all sub-scores should be at 6.0 or above); or